Kenolise/save-url/README.md

 - Open your browser (Chrome, Opera, Brave, Edge) and go to "Extensions",
 - Enable "Developer mode",
 - Click "Load unpacked" button,
-- Locate the project folder (copy-tabs), then click "Select Folder",
+- Locate the project folder (save-url), then click "Select Folder",
 - The extension will be added in the browser's extensions list.